David Rose (songwriter): Radio

 Rose was asked to work in Hollywood, where he formed his orchestra, doing a twice-weekly radio show for Mutual Broadcasting System called California Melodies, writing all the broadcast arrangements.
 He worked his way up to becoming music director of the Mutual network.
 Rose's first try at composing was his hit song "Holiday for Strings".
 During World War II, Rose entered the Army, first meeting Red Skelton while both were enlisted.
 Skelton asked Rose to become the conductor for his Raleigh Cigarette Program.
 Rose joined the cast in 1948 and worked with Skelton on his television show for over 20 years.

 In 1942, Rose and his orchestra provided the music for Tune Up, America! on Mutual.
-The program provided "recognition of the efforts of women engaged in war work."
+The program provided "recognition of the efforts of women engaged in war work".

 Recording

-In 1955, Rose was commissioned by MGM Studios to compose the score for their forthcoming science fiction project Forbidden Planet.
-The music was completed and recorded and (based on the surviving track) it combined conventional instrumentation with some electronic elements.
+In 1955, Rose was commissioned by MGM Studios to compose the score for their forthcoming science-fiction project Forbidden Planet.
+The music was completed and recorded, and based on the surviving track, it combined conventional instrumentation with some electronic elements.
 Rose was discharged from the project at the end of 1955 after the producers heard the electronic music of Louis and Bebe Barron and hired them to provide the final all-electronic soundtrack.
-A 7" single of Rose's unused theme from the film (backed by Bronislaw Kaper's theme for the MGM film The Swan, 1956) was released during 1956 on MGM Records on which it was credited as being "inspired" by the film.
-Rose reportedly later destroyed all the original session recordings of his Forbidden Planet music.
+A 7" single of Rose's unused theme from the film, backed by Bronislaw Kaper's theme for the MGM film The Swan (1956), was released during 1956 on MGM Records on which it was credited as being "inspired" by the film.
+Reportedly, Rose later destroyed all the original session recordings of his Forbidden Planet music.

 In 1957, his rendition of Larry Clinton's "Calypso Melody" became Rose's second million-selling record and was awarded a gold disc.

 "The Stripper", released in 1962, was composed by Rose in 1958 for a television special saluting burlesque.
 The song featured especially prominent trombone lines, giving the tune its lascivious signature, evoking the feel of music used to accompany burlesque striptease artists.
-Four years after the song was recorded, MGM Records wanted to rush-release Rose's recording of "Ebb Tide" as a 45-rpm single but needed a B-side.
+Four years after the song was recorded, MGM Records wanted to rush-release Rose's recording of "Ebb Tide" as a 45-rpm single, but needed a B side.
 An office boy perused Rose's tapes searching for one, and "The Stripper" was chosen.
-It became a surprise hit, receiving much radio play.
+It became a surprise hit, receiving considerable radio play.

 "Holiday for Strings" became well known as the theme for Red Skelton's programs.
-A parody version, retitled "Holiday for States", was recorded as a vocal by Allan Sherman, with the straight melody but with ersatz lyrics consisting of the names of American states.
+A parody version, retitled "Holiday for States", was recorded as a vocal by Allan Sherman, with the straight melody, but with ersatz lyrics consisting of the names of American states.